ianozsvald/data_science_delivered/README.md

         -   when data goes wrong, make it a high priority else it’ll poison later work

     -   use testing to limit problems

+- coding sensible practices
+    - don't copy/paste magic numbers around your code, instead use the constant-convention with an upper-cased variable like `OFFSET=53.9` and use `OFFSET` throughout your code (rather than `53.9`).
+This is especially useful if you have two different magic numbers that mean differnets things (e.g. `10` used in two different contexts), having a spelt-out variable makes the intent much when you return to this code months later.
+    - if you find yourself copy/pasting a block of code (e.g. a few lines that make a new database connection or do a common data manipulation) then strongly think about refactoring this into a function, it'll make support easier and your code will get shorter (so there's fewer lines to hide bugs)

 -   storing data